You don’t have to go through the hassle of actually owning student accommodation in order to make money from it.

 These trusts will provide you with a platform to place your money as specialist investors decide which developments are most likely to yield high profits.

 By choosing to invest in a student housing REIT, you can focus the direction of your investment thereby contributing to the niche market without delving into each company’s portfolio.
+It could potentially represent less of a risk.

 This relatively hands-off approach comes with some downsides.
 One of the disadvantages to investing through REITs is that the dividend (shareholder’s profit) earned is fully taxed, as opposed other organisations that have to pay lower taxes on their dividends.